Rosario and San Bernardo Corals National Natural Park: General

 It is Colombia's only underwater park, and one of three national parks in the Colombian Caribbean with coral reefs on its territories, the other two being Tayrona and Old Providence McBean Lagoon.

 It was established in 1977 to protect the coral reef on one of the islands in the Islas del Rosario archipelago, originally extending 178 km2.
 In 1988, an area of 195 km2 was incorporated, and finally in 1996 the park was expanded to the present area, 1200 km2, including Archipelago of San Bernardo.

 The park is molded by the Caribbean and Panama currents, as well as freshwater from the Canal del Dique.
 Sediments brought from Magdalena River by the channel is having a negative effect of the park, as it deteriorates the reef.
 There are no bodies of freshwater in the park, but there is brackish water in some of the lagoons on the islands.
 Average yearly temperature is 27–30 °C.

 Flora and fauna

 Most of the wildlife is marine.
-The park is home to 170 species of fish, 52 corals, 25 sponges, hundreds of molluscs and crustaceans.
+The park is home to 170 species of fish, 52 species of coral, 25 species of sponges, and hundreds of mollusc and crustacean species.
 The flora is characterized by mangroves and seagrass beds.